h4ckm1n-dev/Exploration/README.md

 Bellow is a comprehensive guide on how to master prompt engineering

 https://github.com/dair-ai/Prompt-Engineering-Guide

-Since this is where all the magic happen you shouuld really read this :)
+Since this is where all the magic happen you should really read this :)

 ### Creating the Configuration File
 Navigate to the Model Directory where you've downloaded the dolphin-2.7-mixtral-8x7b.Q4_K_M.gguf model. *Create the Configuration File:* Using a text editor, create a new file named "code-assistant" (or another preferred name) in the model directory.